jesusvallejo/Midi2Vol/README.md

            NAudio: https://github.com/naudio/NAudio

+Not needed anymore.

-In order to make it work you'll have to edit in config.h
+~~In order to make it work you'll have to edit in config.h
 #define PRODUCT         keyboard
 into
 #define PRODUCT         Nano.
 Slider